WillBarmby/ECON-Model/README.md

 ## Forthcoming Extensions
 - Plots and animations for simulation results
 - CLI tags for pluggable/replaceable assumptions, such as:
-	- lagged vs. up to date expectations
+	- lagged vs. up-to-date expectations
-	- different central bank policy
+	- alternative central bank policy rules
 	- different ways for inflation expectations to be set over time